Proven Digital Content Marketing Ideas For Brands

-For example, a blog post that you publish about the current situation of your industry may not be relevant after a weeks or months.
+For example, a blog post that you publish about the current situation of your industry may not be relevant after weeks or months.

 Here are three things you should keep in mind when creating evergreen content:

 The reason being simple: beginners who are most likely to consume your content won’t be able to understand the overtly-technical side of it.

 #2: Leverage User-Generated Content

-Even the testimonials that you receive for your product or service and the social media content generated on your Facebook page is UGC.
+Even the testimonials that you receive for your product or service and the social media content generated on your Facebook page are UGC.

 But why do people on the internet contribute content to a website without seeking anything in return?

-Another reason why user generated content is better than branded content is because it is more authentic and trustworthy in the eyes of customers.
+Another reason why user-generated content is better than branded content is that it is more authentic and trustworthy in the eyes of customers.

 Numerous small businesses have started to incorporate UGC into their digital content marketing campaigns because it’s working.

 - Increase in sales numbers

-- Higher level of customer trust
+- A higher level of customer trust

-- Stronger relationship with customers
+- A stronger relationship with customers

 - Increase number of social media followers